Pingumaniac/DSL_and_MDE_in_Rust/README.md

 ## Notes

-* Solutions for the exerises in each chapter are stored in corresponding folders.
+* Solutions for the exercises in each chapter are stored in corresponding folders.
-* For Chapter 3, only exercises 3.1 to 3.12 has been solved and exercises 3.13 to 3.34 has been skipped.
-These exercises were not needed for me study in-depth about Domain Specific Languages and Model Driven Engineering.
+* For Chapter 3, only exercises 3.1 to 3.12 have been solved, and exercises 3.13 to 3.34 have been skipped.
+These exercises were unnecessary for me to study Domain-Specific Languages and Model-Driven Engineering in depth.